TG9541/stm8ef/README.md

 # STM8S eForth (stm8ef)

 This is a refactored port of Dr. C.H.
 Ting's eForth for the *STM8S Discovery* to boards based on STM8S *Value Line* µCs using the [SDCC toolchain](http://sdcc.sourceforge.net/).
-SDCC makes mixing Forth, assembler, and C is possible.
+SDCC makes mixing Forth, assembler, and C possible.

 Please refer to the [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) for more information!